 Places to Eat in Kraków

 Hamsa.
 Located in the Kazimierz, or Kraków’s Jewish quarter, Hamsa is an Israeli eatery that prides itself on hummus and happiness.
 It delivered both in spades.
-Their mezze platter was a light and perfect breakfast: spicy hummus, falafel, and labneh, a very soft cheese that was rolled into balls, soaked in olive oil, and served with pillowy pitas.
-If you head over to Hamsa in the evening, they also have a lounge space with a bar and a beautiful patio that looks like it’d be a wonderful spot to enjoy a warm evening.
+Their mezze platter provides a light and perfect breakfast: spicy hummus, falafel, and labneh, a very soft cheese rolled into balls, soaked in olive oil, and served with pillowy pitas.
+Head to Hamsa in the evening to enjoy a lounge space with a bar and a beautiful patio.

 Other favorite spots in Kazimierz: Dawno Temu Na Kazimierzu (“Once Upon a Time in Kazimierz”, a trio of former shops torn down to become one long, unique restaurant), and Moment (mid-century/modern bar and resto with delicious pastas).

 Street Food Market.
-While most of the cloth hall booths were closed for the Easter holiday (except the one selling relics of Pope John Paul II, perhaps Kraków’s most famous inhabitant), outside the arched colonnade a robust little food market had all the snacks you could possibly dream of.
+Most of the cloth hall booths closed for the Easter holiday (except the one selling relics of Pope John Paul II, perhaps Kraków’s most famous inhabitant).
+But outside the arched colonnade a robust little food market had all the snacks you could possibly dream of.
 We snagged some pierogis and some roasted meat, washing them down with a few beers from Okocim brewery.

 Carrots with Peas (Marchewka z Groszkiem).
 This was a high recommendation from a Kraków-born colleague of mine.
 They serve authentic Polish food in a cozy atmosphere (it looks a little like grandma’s dining room).
 Unfortunately, the kitchen was closed by the time we arrived, but the food smelled heavenly, and the space was beyond charming.